Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 * **Access policy → secret access (who can read secrets)**

-### Question #15
+### Question #13

-DRAG DROP As part of your application build process, you need to deploy a group of resources to Azure by using an Azure Resource Manager template located on GitHub.
+As part of your application build process, you need to deploy a group of resources to Azure by using an Azure Resource Manager template located on GitHub.

 Which three action should you perform in sequence?

 To answer, move the appropriate actions from the list of actions to the answer area and arrange them in the correct order.

 Select and Place